Chems-Eddine Chitour

-Career
+Chems-Eddine Chitour (شمس الدين شيتور; 13 October 1944 – 19 April 2026) was an Algerian scholar, researcher, author and politician.

+Life and career

-He graduated from the National Polytechnic School and the Algerian Institute of petroleum in Algiers, in the field of Chemistry.
+Chitour graduated from the National Polytechnic School and the Algerian Institute of petroleum in Algiers, in the field of Chemistry.
 He did his doctorate "Es Sciences" at the Université Jean Monnet in France.
 He is the founder of valorization of fossil energy research laboratory.
 He worked as a professor and assisting professor at "IGC" and then ENSIACET in the city of Toulouse in France.
 He published several scholarly articles and books.

-Chitour took office on 4 January 2020 as Minister of Higher Education and Scientific Research.
+He took office on 4 January 2020 as Minister of Higher Education and Scientific Research.

+Chitour died on 19 April 2026, at the age of 81.